Cambourne: Religion

+In a 2006 survey, 20% of residents identified as undertaking activities of a religious faith.

 Christianity

 From an early point in planning the new development of Cambourne, Christian church leaders expressed an interest in being involved in helping create the new community.
 The original Cambourne master plan included space for a church located at the east end of the High Street.
 This ultimately resulted in the Church of England, the Baptist Union of Great Britain, the Methodist Church of Great Britain, and the United Reformed Church working together to form the Local Ecumenical Partnership called Cambourne Church.

 In late 1999, as the first homes became occupied, the church was already open.
 The first full-time residential minister was appointed in early 2001.
 The waiting room of the doctor's surgery (now the dentist's) became the first meeting place.
 Before funds to build the permanent Church Centre were raised, an old Portakabin classroom was reconditioned by local residents and placed on the corner of Eastgate and Jeavons Lane opposite the planned Church site.
 It became the first community building available for Cambourne residents, opening as The Ark in 2002.
 This quickly became home to a wide variety of community groups.

 Phase one of building was completed at a cost of £1.1 million in late 2009 and officially opened by the Duke of Gloucester on 13 July 2010.
 The building has a tall, barn-like design, aiming to be accessible, welcoming and environmentally sustainable.
 The main hall accommodates up to 150 worshipers, as well as providing space for public and private events.
 In October 2019 the Annexe was opened offering a further space for worship, church groups and community events.
 As well as the Cambourne Church congregation, the Roman Catholic congregation also regularly meets in the church centre.

 An Independent Baptist church Peacehaven Baptist Church, was started in 2006 and meets at the Cambourne Community Centre (The Hub).
-Christ Church Cambourne, a free evangelical church, meets at Cambourne Village College.
+Christ Church Cambourne, a free evangelical church, meets at Hardwick & Cambourne Primary School every Sunday at 10:45AM.

+Islam

+According to the most recent census data, Islam is the second most practised religion in Cambourne, with 5.79% of the town’s population identifying as Muslim.
+The local Muslim community is known for its active engagement in civic life and its strong commitment to supporting the wider community through interfaith initiatives, charitable work, and social outreach programmes.

 Hinduism

-After Christianity, Hinduism is the second most numerous religion recorded.
+After Christianity, Hinduism is the third most numerous religion recorded.